The interaction of neutrinos with Phantom, Quintessence, and Quintum scalar fields and its effect on the formation of structures in the early Universe: The Models

 \subsection{Quintom model}

-In the previous section we found that the equation of state in the quintessence model must satisfy $\omega_{de} \geq-1$, we also saw in the phantom model that the EoS of the phantom scalar field is limited to $\omega_{de} <-1$.
-There seems to be no way to cross the phantom barrier (ie the cosmological constant $\omega_{de} =-1$) using a scalar field.
-To cross this barrier, the Quintum model, which allows such a passage.
-This dark energy scenario causes the EoS to be larger than -1 in the past and less than -1, which satisfies current observations.
-The simplest model is represented by a quantum Lagrangian consisting of two scalar fields, a cononical field $\phi$ (quintessence) and a phantom field $\sigma$:
+In the previous section we found that the equation of state in the quintessence model must satisfy $\omega_{\rm de} \geq-1$, we also saw that in the phantom scalar field, EoS is limited to $\omega_{\rm de} <-1$.
+There seems to be no way to cross the phantom barrier (i.e. the cosmological constant $\omega_{\rm de} =-1$) using a scalar field.
+To cross this barrier, the Quintom model is used, which allows such a passage.
+This dark energy scenario causes the EoS to be larger than -1 and less than -1, which satisfies current observations.
+The simplest model is represented by a quantum Lagrangian consisting of two scalar fields, a canonical field $\phi$ (quintessence) and a phantom field $\sigma$: